ricsirigu/ricsirigu.github.io/src/data/experiences/experience-6/index.md

 company: 'Abissi Srl'
 position: 'Cybersecurity Consultant'
 startDate: 'Sep 2018'
-endDate: 'Present'
+endDate: 'Dec 2020'
 ---

-Helping companies to secure their products and infrastructures.
-Our customers spans various sectors: telecommunications, insurance, finance, automotive, retail, industrial, transportation, medical, utilities.
+Helping clients to assess their security posture, testing hardware and software products.
+Performing secure code reviews, penetration testing their networks and cloud infrastructures.
+Educating developers on how to build software with security in mind.